ECON4951 – Economic History and Inequality

 The examination consists of a take home exam over five days, and an oral exam.
 The take home exam may be built on the student’s specialization.
 Both the written assignment and the oral exam will together determine your grade in ECON4951.
 You will receive your grade after the oral exam.

-You will have about five days to write and submit your exam paper.
+You will have five days to write and submit your exam paper.

 The take home exam will not be the same as in ECON2951.

-The oral exam will be held before Christmas (in week 50 or 51).
+The oral exam will be held before Christmas (in week 50).
 Each candidate will have 15 minutes with the committee.